Norwood Green, Ealing

 Originally just called Norwood, it was first mentioned in a will of 832, which bequeathed the manor to the Archbishop of Canterbury.

 St Mary’s church is of Norman origin and was rebuilt in the mid-14th century, when the Plough Inn was established to serve labourers working on the project.

 The Plough was rebuilt in the 17th century and has since been altered in various ways.
 Several handsome villas were erected in the late 18th and early 19th centuries, most of which were lost to suburban development.

-Shown in the photo on the right, Friars Lawn and the Grange are a pair of late-18th-century houses facing the green.
+Shown in the photo below, Friars Lawn and the Grange are a pair of late-18th-century houses facing the green.

 The locality’s finest survivor is Sir John Soane’s Norwood Hall, which he designed for a friend in 1803, in a similar style to his own Pitshanger Manor.
 The house, which has original Soane drawings and a large walled garden, was modified and extended by the Unwin family in the late 19th century.

 Early in the 1920s the Unwins sold off much of Norwood Hall’s land to the builders Warren and Wood.
 Their estate’s streets are named after places in Dorset, Warren’s home county.

 Norwood Hall itself and its remaining 19 acres of gardens were acquired by Middlesex county council and converted to a horticultural college.

 The formation of the borough of Southall-Norwood in 1935 echoed the physical convergence of the two settlements on the former brickfields between the railway line and the Grand Union Canal.
 A large part of Norwood Green was made a conservation area in 1969.

 In 2009 Norwood Hall was acquired by the Sri Guru Singh Sabha Southall, a Sikh faith institution.
 Sikhism has more adherents than any other religion in Norwood Green.